 - streamID - The stream ID parameter (optional) identifies a chat stream within a certain chat configuration.
 The default is an empty string, meaning that there is a single stream with an empty identifier.
 Two Chat plugins instances that share the same category ID and stream ID will show the same chat stream.
 On the other hand, two Chat plugins instances that share the same category ID but have different stream IDs, will have the same chat configuration but different chat streams.
 Note: streamID is limited to 150 characters.

 Configuration and Administration

 If you go back to the the Chat Setup page, in the Chat table, in the new row that you have created, you will see a "Chat Settings" button.
 Clicking this button leads to the Chat Settings page.
 This page is an administration screen that lets you change the default settings of the chat.

 You may change the settings as you choose and then save them by clicking the "Save changes" button at the bottom of the page.
-The changes are saved in Gigya's database (server side).
-No coding changes are required.
-The change will take effect immediately.
-For a page that is already loaded, refresh the page and you will see the change.
+The changes are saved in Gigya's database and take effect immediately.
+No code changes are required.
+For a page that is already loaded, refresh the page to see the change.

 The Chat Settings include: